 \section{Related Works}

 \textbf{Hallucination detection} has emerged as a critical area of research, addressing safety concerns of LLMs and their deployment in real-world applications~\cite{huang2023survey}.
 A plethora of works address hallucination detection by designing uncertainty scoring functions.
 For instance, logit-based methods utilize token-level probability as an uncertainty score~\cite{ren2022out,malinin2020uncertainty,kuhnsemantic}, verbalized methods prompt LLMs to express their uncertainty in human language~\cite{lin2022teaching,xiong2023can}, and consistency-based methods assess uncertainty by evaluating the consistency across multiple responses~\cite{manakul2023selfcheckgpt,chen2024inside}.
-Recently, internal state-based methods leverage hidden activations, employing techniques such as contrast-consistent search~\cite{burns2022discovering} and identifying hallucination subspace~\cite{du2024haloscope}.
+Recently, internal state-based methods such as HaloScope leverage hidden activations to identify hallucination subspace~\cite{du2024haloscope}.
 However, these approaches often rely on default LLM embeddings that \emph{do not inherently separate truthful and hallucinated data}.
 In contrast, our method aims to shape the latent space through a learnable steering vector for enhanced separation between the two types of data.